breakfastquay/rubberband/README.md

 $ make -f otherbuilds/Makefile.macos-universal
 ```

-This produces only a static library, but as a universal binary that is
+This produces only a static library, but it's a universal binary that
-compatible with macOS 10.7 onwards on Intel.
+is compatible with macOS 10.7 onwards on the Intel side.

 Note that you cannot legally distribute applications using Rubber Band
 in the Mac App Store, unless you have first obtained a commercial